Menu

 ROLE AND RESPONSIBILITIES

-The Illinois Solar Energy Association Directors are expected to lend their knowledge, skills, and abilities to assist ISEA in executing its mission through fundraising, advocacy, education, marketing, and related activities.
+The Illinois Solar Energy and Storage Association Directors are expected to lend their knowledge, skills, and abilities to assist ISEA in executing its mission through fundraising, advocacy, education, marketing, and related activities.
 Fundraising, through direct or leveraged actions, is key to the continued growth and success of ISEA.

 The role of each Director is to serve a two-year term by leading, advising, and supporting the activities of ISEA.
-Specific responsibilities include, but are not limited to the following:
+Specific responsibilities include, but are not limited to, the following:

-• Attend Board meetings prepared to further the success of ISEA and to support the ISEA’s mission and goals.
+• Attend Board meetings prepared to further the success of ISEA and to support ISEA’s mission and goals.

-• Participate in standing Committees as assigned and on an as-needed basis. providing advice, encouragement and voice for the Committee to the Board.
+• Participate in standing Committees as assigned and on an as-needed basis.
+Providing advice, encouragement, and voice for the Committee to the Board.

 • Identify and nominate candidates for vacant Board positions.